Frequently Asked Questions

 Are drug overdoses on the rise because of Measure 110?

 Measure 110 funds overdose prevention services.
 Like gun violence, drug overdoses are on the rise all across the country — not just in Oregon where possession of small amounts of drugs have been decriminalized.
 Oregon ranks 50th in the nation in access to critical addiction recovery services.
-The influx of funds from Measure 110 will help Oregon meet the tremendous need for these services.
-That’s why it’s so important to quickly release the funding into the communities that desperately need these services.
-The influx of Measure 110 is five times the amount that Oregon currently spends on harm reduction and addiction recovery services.
+The influx of funds from Measure 110 will help Oregon meet the tremendous need for these services, and is five times the amount that Oregon currently spends on harm reduction and addiction recovery services.

 Is Measure 110 making the fentanyl crisis worse?